 If you can’t specifically tell people what you’re looking for, they won’t know how to help you.

 Next, connect more deeply with the people you already know − friends, colleagues, current and former customers/clients, vendors, professional associations, etc.

-Then, cast a far-reaching net to build out your existing network (online and off-line) with fresh faces, including executive recruiters and people working at your target companies.
+Then, cast a far-reaching net to build out your existing network (especially on LinkedIn, but also elsewhere online and off-line) with fresh faces.
+Include executive recruiters and people working at your target companies.